 Graverobbing is one of the oldest criminal activities known to man.
 Ghost stories are one of the oldest types of fiction known to man.
 Writer/director Luke Genton has combined the two in The Bone Box, a new psychological horror film.

 Tom (Gareth Koorzen) has been having a hard time of it since his wife’s death.
-Things have spiralled out of control and he’s living with his Aunt Florence (Maria Olsen, Ghost In The Graveyard, Ashes) while he tries to come up with the cash to pay off his gambling debts.
+Things have spiraled out of control and he’s living with his Aunt Florence (Maria Olsen, Scare Package II: Rad Chad’s Revenge, Ashes) while he tries to come up with the cash to pay off his gambling debts.
 And Benji (Aaron Schwartz, The Mighty Ducks, Slasher Party) is getting very tired of waiting for his money.

-Desperate, Tom teams up with the equally cash strapped Elodie (Michelle Krusiec, The Invitation).
+Desperate, Tom teams up with the equally cash-strapped Elodie (Michelle Krusiec, The Invitation).
 Her father is the undertaker and she can tell him where all townsfolk who did take it with them are buried.
-This brings the suspicions of Sheriff Burrows (David Chokachi, Army Of The Damned, Emerald Run) and Deputy Kade (Jamie Bernadette, 4/20 Massacre, Killing Joan) down on him.
+This brings the suspicions of Sheriff Burrows (David Chokachi, Army Of The Damned, Emerald Run) and Deputy Kade (Jamie Bernadette, 4/20 Massacre, Dead by Dawn) down on him.
 Worse, it seems to have brought the anger of the dead down on him.

 The fact that Tom is the only one who can see or hear any of this adds to the creep factor.
 Is he being haunted by those he stole from?
 Or is his mind cracking from the loss of his wife?
 And from the strain of the situation he’s in now?
 The Bone Box keeps its cards close to its chest on this, not showing its hand until the very end.